List of submarine and submersible incidents since 2000: HMAS Dechaineux flooding

-Ming 361 accident
+Great Wall 361 accident

-In May 2003, China announced that the entire ship's crew (70 people) had been killed aboard the Ming-class submarine 361 due to a mechanical malfunction.
+In May 2003, China announced that the entire ship's crew (70 people) had been killed aboard the Ming-class Great Wall submarine 361 due to a mechanical malfunction.
 The accident took place off the coast of Liaoning province in northeast China.
 The vessel was recovered and towed to an unidentified port, where the cause of the accident was identified.
 When the battery was running low, the submarine surfaced with a vent opening for oxygen, which was consumed heavily by the charging diesel engines.
 At the same time, a sea wave surged, and seawater started to flow into the opening vent that automatically closed to prevent flooding.
 There was no single device on the submarine to detect low oxygen level and the crew suffocated due to the diesel engines consuming all the oxygen present within the submarine.
 As a consequence, the Commander and the Political Commissar of the People's Liberation Army Navy were dismissed from service, as well as the Commander, Political Commissar and Chief of Staff of the Northern Fleet.